Polaris-algedi/Happy_birthday/Jornal.md

 - Adapting images to be flexible requires creating discrete divs with unique classes for individual images.
 - Specifying percentages for specific image classes allows for better control over image responsiveness.
 - Explored the concept of specificity in CSS, realizing that choices specified farther down the style sheet override those above them.

 - Gained insights into using media queries to conditionally apply CSS rules based on screen size, allowing for responsive design.
 - Experimented with size conditions in media queries, such as setting a maximum width of 630 pixels to trigger the application of a specific style sheet.
 - Emphasized the importance of correctly ordering style sheets to ensure effective cascading and avoid unintended conflicts.

+- Explored the use of iframes in HTML, a versatile element that allows embedding external content seamlessly into a webpage.
+- Specifically, learned how to embed Google Maps into HTML using iframes.
+This technique enables the integration of dynamic and interactive maps directly within a website.

 - HTML5 introduced new semantic elements, such as `<header>`, `<footer>`, `<section>`, and `<aside>`, providing more meaningful structure to web content.
 These elements enhance code readability and organization compared to generic `<div>` tags.